How to monitor and prevent invalid traffic (IVT)

 According to the Advertiser Perceptions DSP Report for Q3 2018, 37% of surveyed agencies and marketers picked ad fraud (viewability fraud + invalid traffic) as the worst aspect of programmatic ad buying, ahead of brand safety concerns, poor inventory quality, and hidden costs.

 Invalid traffic (IVT) is one of the oldest problems associated with digital advertising.
-Detection technology has evolved too though, publishers and advertisers now have access to sophisticated tools when it comes to monitoring, analyzing, and curbing invalid traffic and activity.
+Detection technology has evolved too though.
+Publishers and advertisers can access sophisticated tools when it comes to monitoring, analyzing, and curbing invalid traffic and activity.

-For publishers, most challenges related to audience and ad serving have a limited revenue impact, whereas with invalid traffic, there is always a risk of irrevocable account suspensions.
+For publishers, most challenges related to audience and ad serving have a limited revenue impact.
+With invalid traffic, there is always a risk of irrevocable account suspensions.
 In this post, we’ll look at what invalid traffic means, the two main types of IVT, some telltale signs of IVT to keep an eye on, and preventive measures you can take to protect your site.

 What is invalid traffic?